Inference Endpoints (dedicated) documentation

 select private link

-After the VPC Endpoint status changes from pending to available, you should see a Endpoint URL in the overview.
-This URL can now be used inside your VPC to access your Endpoint in a secure and protected way, ensuring traffic is only occurring between the two endpoints and will never leave AWS.
+After the VPC Endpoint status changes from pending to available, you should see an Endpoint URL in the overview.
+This URL can now be used inside your VPC to access your endpoint in a secure and protected way, ensuring traffic is only occurring between the two endpoints and will never leave AWS.